rfandozzi/Large-dataset-class-projects/README.md

 # Class-projects
-This repository contins a few projects in data analysis using MATLAB.
+This repository contins projects in data analysis using MATLAB.

 ## Projects
 In MATLAB, the projects are geared towards interpreting and drawing conclusions about large data sets, specifically with a COVID 19 data set.